Spend management

 Shortlist and evaluate suppliers

 Sourcing from non-compliant or high-risk suppliers can expose organizations to legal and reputational risks.
-But you can reduce this risk by evaluating suppliers based on diversity, certifications, and compliance.
+But you can reduce this risk by evaluating suppliers based on your preferred characteristics, such as diverse ownership, certifications, and compliance.
 Then, create a list of preferred suppliers who will help you meet your business goals.

-Implementing tools like Guided Buying enables procurement teams to use only certified suppliers and block non-compliant vendors directly in the purchasing process.
+Implementing tools like Guided Buying helps steer procurement teams toward preferred suppliers while blocking non-compliant vendors.
 This minimizes the risk of regulatory penalties while ensuring that spend supports organizational SRP goals.

 Build in governance and compliance controls